misslivirose/basic-unity-vr/06_Assets&Textures.md

 <!-- TODO: detail the asset store -->

 Want to skip the asset store for the terrain?
-Unity has a few built-in textures in the Terrain Asset package that can be included in your project by going to Assets -> Import Package -> Terrain Assets.
+Unity has a few built-in textures in the Terrain Asset package that can be included in your project by going to Assets -> Import Package -> Environment.

 # Finding and applying textures
 Right now, we have a completed maze that is just about impossible to navigate due to all of the monotone colors, so we're going to make the environment more welcoming with textures.
 This will also add an element of realism based on the textures you choose.